otakamrlw/hymate-techtask/README.md

 Below here is not tested and may not work properly.
 I would like to discuss how we could do it better.

 I tried to create another class for the configured system, which is a child class of CleanEnergyProducer class, Consumer class and Storage class.
 However, I couldn't manage to inherit multiple classes properly, therefore, I made another independent class called ConfiguredSystem as an alternative.
 It has a method called decide_component to decide which component the system uses at the time based on the logic.
 It saves the decision of which component was used as a log in a column in a dummy dataset.
+The logic is rather simple as I don't have much knowledge of energy management yet.
+When the supply of clean energy is larger than demand, always use clean energy.
+Then, when there is still power left in storage, use storage.
+It always keeps a small amount in case of emergency.
+When neither clean energy nor storage is available, use legacy energy from the grid.

 ## Usage
-python energy_manager.py
+`python energy_manager.py`
+Then, you can choose a combination of the components as CLI inputs.